 Seemingly everyone wants a piece of North Texas these days.
-One week after the announcement of the new Universal Studios theme park, the San Jose-based cybersecurity company McAfee announced it’ll be Frisco’s newest addition by moving its headquarters to The Star in 2023.
+One week after the announcement of the new Universal Studios theme park, the San Jose-based cybersecurity company McAfee announced it’ll be Frisco’s newest addition by making The Star the home of its new regional headquarters in 2023.

 According to the press release, once McAfee occupies the facilities in mid-2023, the company commits to collaborating with the community through programs such as McAfee’s Online Safety Program for Kids aimed at educating children about online protection.
 The company’s goal is to expand awareness around STEM by partnering with local students and local tech start-ups to promote STEM and cybersecurity careers.

 “What a win for Frisco,” said Frisco Mayor Jeff Cheney.
 “As an innovation-focused Smart City, we know how important online protection is.
 We are proud to have a global leader like McAfee regionally headquartered in Frisco.”

 As to why the Collin County city was selected, Benni Bueckert, McAfee’s VP of workplace and engagement, highlighted the cultural diversity of the up-and-coming tech hub destination.

 “Our decision to choose Frisco for our regional HQ was also based on the diverse cultural destination the city has become, and the many opportunities our team members will have to be immersed in the community and to give back to the many non-profit organizations here.”